James Brudenell, 7th Earl of Cardigan: Crimean War

 In the week following the battle of Balaclava, the remnants of the Light Brigade were posted inland, to high ground overlooking the British lines surrounding Inkerman.
-Cardigan, who had spent most nights of the campaign aboard his luxury yacht Dryad in Balaclava harbour, found this move a great inconvenience and his leadership of the brigade suffered as a result.
+Cardigan, who had spent most nights of the campaign aboard his luxury sailing yacht Dryad in Balaclava harbour, found this move a great inconvenience and his leadership of the brigade suffered as a result.
 He missed the Battle of Inkerman (4 and 5 November 1854), casually asking journalist William Russell (who was returning from the conflict) "What are they doing, what was the firing for...?" as he rode up from the harbour at noon on the first day.
 The decisive stages of the battle were on the second day and again Cardigan was absent, although he managed to arrive at a more creditable 10:15 am.
 The part played by the brigade was not great and, to avoid embarrassing the earl, it was not mentioned in the official account of the battle forwarded to London.

 Whatever Cardigan's faults, he had always tried to ensure that the troops under his command were well-equipped.
 However, as the Crimean winter fell over the Light Brigade's exposed position, food, fodder, clothing and shelter were all in short supply.
 Beyond writing letters pointing out the deficiencies, Cardigan did nothing.
 Food and fodder were available at the coast, but he refused to release any men and horses to carry up stores, as his officers pleaded, in case of a surprise attack by the enemy and because "I had no orders to do so".
 Colonel Alexander Tulloch, who gave evidence to a board of enquiry into the failure, noted that in fact Cardigan had more horses than he had needed: indeed more horses than men to ride them, and wrote privately after his evidence was excluded from the final report: "Because Lord Cardigan might have had some difficulty in carrying up all the barley to which his corps was entitled he [resolved himself] therefore justified in bringing up none."
 There was great hardship and many horses died.

-On 5 December 1854, citing ill health, Cardigan set off for England.
+On 8 December 1854, citing ill health, Cardigan set off for England.
 In these circumstances, the word of an officer regarding his fitness to serve would normally be accepted, but Raglan permitted his departure only after a medical board had confirmed his claimed disability.
+Conveyed on the gunboat HMS Caradoc (1847) to Scutari, where he visited the military hospital, he embarked for Marseilles on the P&O steamer PS Ripon on 26 December 1854, continuing by train, via Paris, to Boulogne.